-Vegetables Fruits Grains Dairy Protein Foods Eat more red, orange, and darkgreen veggies like tomatoes, sweet potatoes, and broccoli in main dishes.
+Vegetables Fruits Grains Dairy Protein Foods Eat more red, orange, and dark- green veggies like tomatoes, sweet potatoes, and broccoli in main dishes.
 Add beans or peas to salads (kidney or chickpeas), soups Use fruits as snacks, salads, and desserts.
 At breakfast, top your cereal with bananas or strawberries; add blueberries to pancakes.
 Buy fruits that are Substitute whole- grain choices for refined-grain breads, bagels, rolls, breakfast cereals, crackers, rice, and pasta.
 Check the ingredients list on product labels for Choose skim (fat- free) or 1% (low- fat) milk.
 They have the same amount of calcium and other essential nutrients as whole milk, but less fat and calories.
 Eat a variety of foods from the protein food group each week, such as seafood, beans and peas, and nuts as well as lean meats, poultry, and eggs.
-Twice a week, make seafood the protein on (split peas or lentils), and side dishes (pinto or baked beans), or serve as a main dish. dried, frozen, and canned (in water or 100% juice), as well as fresh fruits.
-Select 100% fruit juice when the words "whole" or "whole grain" before the grain ingredient name.
-Choose products that name a Top fruit salads and baked potatoes with low-fat yogurt.
-If you are lactose intolerant, try your plate.
-Choose lean meats and ground beef that are at least 90% lean.
-Trim or drain fat from
+Twice a week, make seafood the protein on (split peas or lentils), and side dried, frozen, and canned (in water or the words "whole" or "whole grain" Top fruit salads and baked your plate. dishes (pinto or baked beans), or serve as a main 100% juice), as well as fresh fruits. before the grain ingredient name. potatoes with low- fat yogurt.
+Choose lean meats and ground beef that are at least 90% lean. dish.
+Select 100% fruit juice when Choose products that name a If you are lactose intolerant, try Trim or drain fat from www.choosemyplate.gov

-Fresh, frozen, a canned vegetab all count.
-Choos "reduced sodiun "no-salt-added" canned veggies oles se n" or whole grain first on the ingredients list. lactose-free milk or fortified soymilk (soy beverage). meat and remove skin from poultry to cut fat and calories.
+Fresh, frozen, a canned vegetat all count.
+Choos "reduced sodiur "no-salt-added" canned veggies oles se n" or . whole grain first on the ingredi- ents list. lactose-free milk or fortified soymilk (soy beverage). meat and remove skin from poultry to cut fat and calories.
 For a 2,000-calorie daily food plan, you need the amounts below from each food group.
 To find amounts personalized for you, go to ChooseMyPlate.gov.
 Eat 21⁄2 cups every day Eat 2 cups every day Eat 6 ounces every day Get 3 cups every day Eat 51⁄2 ounces every day What counts as a cup?
-1 cup of raw or cooked vegetables or vegetable juice; 2 cups of leafy salad What counts as a cup?
+1 cup of raw or cooked vegetables or vegetable juice; 2 cups of leafy salad greens What counts as a cup?
 1 cup of raw or cooked fruit or 100% fruit juice; 1⁄2 cup dried fruit What counts as an ounce?
 1 slice of bread; 1⁄2 cup of cooked rice, cereal, or pasta; 1 ounce of ready-to-eat cereal What counts as a cup?
 1 cup of milk, yogurt, or fortified soymilk; 11⁄2 ounces natural or 2 ounces processed cheese What counts as an ounce?
 1 ounce of lean meat, poultry, or fish; 1 egg; 1 Tbsp peanut butter; 1⁄2 ounce nuts or seeds; 1⁄4 cup beans or peas